BenBarber/jwt-rails-api/README.md

 ## Features

 * User sign-up
-* User sign-in - authenticate with email and password to obtain an JWT access token
+* User sign-in - authenticate with email and password to obtain a JWT access token
 * User sign-out - expire any existing JWT access tokens
 * Access current_user within your controllers
 * All issued JWT tokens are signed with a unique user signature